josephtossi/signhub/README.md

 2. Restart API process on port `4000`
 3. Hard refresh browser
 4. Test using a **new** envelope (old envelopes may have invalid legacy field assignments)

+## Railway deployment note (important)

+SignHub can be deployed on Railway, but for file features to remain stable you need persistent storage.

+If you keep `LOCAL_FILE_STORAGE=true` on ephemeral container storage:
+- uploads may appear to work initially
+- later AI/download/sign-file retrieval can fail with binary-not-found errors

+Production-safe options:
+1. Use S3-compatible storage (AWS S3 / Cloudflare R2 / MinIO external) and set `LOCAL_FILE_STORAGE=false`
+2. Or mount a persistent disk/volume (if your Railway plan/service supports it) and set `LOCAL_STORAGE_PATH` there

+If you cannot configure persistent storage now, use Railway as a UI/demo environment and run full document workflows locally.

 ## AI assistant behavior